 Can Fit Literally Anything

-There is a very famous saying in PC market that goes “there is no such thing as future proofing”, and while I used to agree with that saying.
+There is a very famous saying in the PC market that goes “there is no such thing as future proofing”, and while I used to agree with that saying.
 The thing is that when it comes to cases; literally everything is about future proofing.

 Therefore, if it is future proofing you are after, nothing will beat a full tower.

-Now if I am to pick my top pick for the best full tower case that is available in the market, I would say that the Corsair Obsidian 1000D is the best full tower case available in the market.
+Now if I am to pick my top pick for the best full tower case that is available in the market, I would say that the Corsair Obsidian 1000D is the best high-end full tower case available in the market.